2017-18 Tuition, Fees and Living Expenses

-While not mandatory, international students may submit a 2017-18 International Student Financial Aid Application by CollegeBoard or a CSS / Financial Aid Profile to complement the student’s academic and financial aid file.
-This information will be considered when awarding competitive scholarships.
+To assess financial need, international students must submit the 2018-19 International Student Financial Aid Application by CollegeBoard to complement the student’s academic and financial aid file.
+This information will also be considered when awarding other competitive scholarships.

 International students are allowed to work up to 20 hours per week on campus during the fall and spring semester.
 International students may work full-time during official school breaks.
 A realistic estimate of the maximum one can earn in an academic semester ranges from $1,000 to $2,000.
 It is the student's responsibility to find a job on campus.

 After successfully completing a degree, international students are eligible to apply to work for one year in the US in a field related to their degree.
 This is known as optional practical training (OPT).